redhat-performance/opl/opl/investigator/README.md

 process.
 Every time we do some PASS/FAIL/ERROR decision, we record that decision (it's parameters and result) into system defined here (e.g.
 ElasticSearch index).
 That supports investigation of decision trends or so.

+This can be turned off with `--dry-run` command line option.